sqroot-eu/sqroot.eu/_posts/2014/2014-05-06-military-service-month-8-february-2014.markdown

 Sgt Ms gave me 20 in mime.
 Some colonel gives us a questionnaire for his PhD thesis about motivation and team cooperation in the army.
 Only 100 days left to serve.
 Pvt Re organizes a short shopping trip into the city, two columns of uniformed men briefly jam the cash registers.
 Coffee, tissues and sweets are my main attraction.

-Most of the battalion leaves for the parade in Pärnu, the duty officer lines up all the rest and orders us to participate in the recording of a <a href="http://www.tv3.ee/vvj">local entertainment show</a>.
+Most of the battalion leaves for the parade in Pärnu, the duty officer lines up all the rest and orders us to participate in the recording of a [local entertainment show](https://en.wikipedia.org/wiki/V%C3%B5ta_v%C3%B5i_j%C3%A4ta).
 I'm bored, but entertain myself with observing the technical and organizational side of recording a show.
 The show featured pretty (by mainstream standards) fashion models, who looked to me more like fragile soldiers: camouflaged, in battle armour, forced to stand still and hold rank.

 <h1>Week #35 (24 - 28 of February)</h1>